aPinix/gchord/README.md

 Made with ❤️&nbsp;&nbsp;by **André Pinto** ([@aPinix](https://twitter.com/aPinix)) from Portugal.

-This is a small project that was made because I, as a guitarrist, wanted a practical way to produce those cool little tablature images so I coul put them into a LYRICS document as a **cheat sheet**.
+This is a small project that was made because I, as a guitarist, wanted a practical way to produce those cool little tablature images so I could put them into a LYRICS document as a **cheat sheet**.

 <br>